cockroachdb/cockroachdb-typescript/README.md

 # Using CockroachDB with a React + Netlify App

 This project was bootstrapped with Create React App.
 It is a simple game leaderboard that displays a list of player scores and contains an admin component that lets you add new leaderboard entries.
+The corresponding blog post is available via [https://www.cockroachlabs.com/blog/react-typescript-cockroachdb-sample-app/](https://www.cockroachlabs.com/blog/react-typescript-cockroachdb-sample-app/)

 It uses the Prisma ORM along with Netlify Functions and CockroachDB Serverless to read and write data.